kognifai/Galore/SDK-documentation/Pipeline Operations.md

-So base on the above, one can see that the output sampleset set will have a number of channels that depends on the number of input channels and the number of groups per channel.
+So based on the above, one can see that the output sample set set can have a number of channels that depends on the number of input channels and the number of groups per channel.

 For example, for a  sampleset with 2 channels, the following tql command: